Junior Quitirna: Waterford

 On 9 July 2021, it was announced that had Quitirna made the move to League of Ireland Premier Division side Waterford after an approach from chairman, Mitch Cowling, who promoted first team football.
 On the same day, he made his debut for the club, scoring a penalty in a 1–0 win away to Finn Harps.
 On 30 July 2021, he came off the bench away to Drogheda United in the 75th minute and scored the winning goal eight minutes later in a 2–1 win for his side.
 He scored six goals in his first 14 appearances in Waterford's hugely improved form in the second half of the season.
 Waterford finished in 9th position which sent them into a relegation play-off with First Division side UCD, which they subsequently lost 2–1.
 He made a total of 20 appearances in all competitions over the season, scoring seven goals.
 In his second season for the club he made a total of 35 appearances in all competitions, scoring 13 goals as the club finished in second behind Champions Cork City.
 The club qualified for the promotion play-offs, beating Treaty United in the semi-finals and Galway United in the final.
 However, they lost the promotion/relegation play-off to UCD for the second season running.
 He was named in the League of Ireland First Division Team of the Year.
-On 31 January 2023, it was announced that Quitirna had left the club due to ongoing visa issues and a move to sister club, Fleetwood Town, facilitated a move back to his native UK.
+On 31 January 2023, it was announced that Quitirna had left the club due to ongoing visa issues and a move to sister club, Fleetwood Town, facilitated a move back to the UK.